apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dengue fever reported in Florida Keys in two locally-acquired cases**
+**State police boss, Mass. gov. condemn comments of lead Karen Read investigator**

-You can read more about it [here](https://nypost.com/2024/07/02/us-news/dengue-fever-reported-in-florida-keys-in-two-locally-acquired-cases/).
+You can read more about it [here](https://www.wcvb.com/article/head-of-mass-state-police-gov-maura-healey-condemn-comments-of-lead-karen-read-investigator/61487555).

 ## Requirements
 - Python 3.8